dst-ws22/website/docs/course-syllabus.md

 ## Learning objectives

+This course teaches you the fundamentals of data visualization and how to communicate effectively with data using Python.
+With visual elements like charts, graphs, and maps, data visualization tools provide an accessible way to see and understand trends, outliers, and patterns in data.

 By the end of the semester, you will be able to...

 - Understand the importance of context and audience